martibosch/meteora/docs/user-guide.md

 # User guide

-Meteostations-geopy provides a set of provider-specific clients to get observations from meteorological stations.
-The list of supported providers is available at the [API reference page](https://meteostations-geopy.readthedocs.io/en/latest/api.html#available-clients).
+Meteora provides a set of provider-specific clients to get observations from meteorological stations.
+The list of supported providers is available at the [API reference page](https://meteora.readthedocs.io/en/latest/api.html#available-clients).

 ## Example notebooks